Introducing Hynes Hall

 “Our business and public management programs are growing exponentially, and the quality of our programming surpasses the competition,” says Kean University President Dawood Farahi, Ph.D.
 “Now, we need to provide the facilities to raise these programs to the next level.
 Our students are excited, our faculty are excited, and our community is excited to see this new facility take its place at Kean USA.
 Great things are happening on our campuses, with the support of generous alumni like Jim Hynes.”

-Over the past five years, enrollment in Kean’s business program has increased by 29 percent on all campuses and nearly 12 percent at Kean USA.
+Over the past five years, enrollment in Kean’s business program has increased by 16 percent on all campuses, with a 29 percent increase at Wenzhou-Kean University and a nearly 12 percent climb at Kean USA.
 Today, more than 4,860 students are pursuing business degrees at both the undergraduate and graduate level.

 “The new facility is the next logical expansion of the University’s business programs, and it will strengthen the growing campus community located on the Liberty Hall side of Morris Avenue,” said Ada Morell ’00, chair of the Kean University Board of Trustees.